 Gems were a purchaseable currency only avaliable to Canadian players from April 19, 2013 to October 29, 2018.
 Similar to Trainer Tokens, they could be redeemed for items in the in-game shop or used as a currency for trading with other players.

-Vivillon (XY 17) has two different obtainable cards, one which changes its artwork depending on the set language.
-A feature which mimics Vivillon's wing patterns in the main games, which differ based on the player's location.
+Vivillon (XY 17) has two different obtainable cards, one featuring the Meadow Pattern and one which changes its artwork depending on the set language.
+A feature which mimics this card's distribution over each country.